 Other investments are investments in quoted securities.
-Other liabilities consist of RSU liabilities and the derivative liabilities of the Warrant.
+Other liabilities consist of RSU liabilities and the derivative liabilities of the Warrant and the Lender's Warrant.
 With the availability of quoted prices in an active market, the other investments and RSU liabilities are classified as Level 1 in the fair value hierarchy.
 As the Warrants are unlisted, they are classified as Level 2 in the fair value hierarchy as the inputs to the determination of fair value such as share price of underlying common shares, risk-free discount rates, dividend rates, etc. can be observed in the open market.